 Teaching artists from the West Michigan and the greater Chicago area are encouraged to submit workshop proposals to teach summer workshops at Ox-Bow during Summer 2020.

-We accept course proposals on a rolling basis.
-We are currently accepting proposals for the January 2018 Winter Interim Session and for the 2018 Summer Session.
-All proposals are due by May 1st.
-You will hear back from us about your course no later than October 2017.
+We are currently accepting proposals for the 2020 Summer Session.
+All proposals are due by December 1st.
+You will hear back from us about your course no later than February 2019.

 - Faculty Name, email, phone number, website if available

 - CV, or Resume

 - Workshop Concepts and assignments

 - Budget/Space/Equipment Information Ox-Bow has limited technological resources; please submit a list of equipment needed for your course (if outside of standard equipment) and plans on how you might address those needs.